Oswestry: Religion

-Christ Church, formerly Congregationalist but now shared by the United Reformed Church and the Presbyterian Church of Wales, was the home church of the composer Walford Davies, who sang in the choir.
+Christ Church was opened by the Congregational Church in October 1972, but now shared by the United Reformed Church and the Presbyterian Church of Wales, was the home church of the composer Walford Davies, who sang in the choir.
 There is a Welsh-speaking church, the Seion Church, and the Holy Anglican Church, a Western Rite Anglican establishment.
 Coney Green has a Jehovah's Witness Kingdom Hall.
 The Religious Society of Friends also holds meetings in Oswestry.
 The Grade II* star Hermon Chapel, by chapel architect Thomas Thomas, was a Welsh-speaking Congregational church and is now an arts and community centre.

 A small Muslim community exists in the town.
 A plan to transform a 19th-century former Presbyterian church on Oswald Road into a permanent base for meetings and prayer services fell through in March 2013 due to cost.
 New plans were submitted to Shropshire Council for approval in 2019, to convert the former Salvation Army citadel in King Street into an Islamic Prayer Centre.
 These plans were eventually approved by Shropshire Council.

 There is a small Orthodox Christian community in Oswestry, which has increased in size over years due to the town's growing Bulgarian community.
 There is no Orthodox church in Oswestry, however, so congregants have to travel to the Greek Orthodox Community of the Holy Fathers of Nicaea, Shrewsbury, to worship.
 There used to be an Orthodox outreach at Holy Trinity Church for a few years, but a disagreement over the church layout brought this service to an end.
 Congregants also used to benefit from a Greek Orthodox priest at Weston Rhyn, who left the area in the 1990s.
+Today, there are Orthodox divine liturgies given at the Parish Church of St. Oswald every first Saturday of the month by the Greek Orthodox Community in Shrewsbury.

+There is a very small Liberal Jewish community within Oswestry, who are served by the Welshpool Jewish Group, over 15 mi away.
+Oswestry's Jewish history is little known, but has had Jewish businesses and families since at least the 1850s.
+Located within Oswestry Cemetery is the grave of a child Holocaust refugee.

 Healthcare

-The Robert Jones and Agnes Hunt Orthopaedic Hospital NHS Trust in Oswestry provides elective orthopaedic surgery and musculoskeletal medical services.
-The hospital is located towards Gobowen.
+The Robert Jones and Agnes Hunt Orthopaedic Hospital NHS Trust in Gobowen provides elective orthopaedic surgery and musculoskeletal medical services.
+The hospital is home to the UK's first orthopaedic outpatient centre for British Armed Forces veterans following a fund-raising appeal by the RJAH League of Friends in 2018.

-There is a Health Centre on Thomas Savin Road, next to Shelf Bank and opposite the bus station.
-Within the Health Centre is the Oswestry Minor Injuries Unit, Cambrian Medical Centre and a range of services run by Shropshire Community Health NHS Trust.
-There are three other GP surgeries situated within the town, and numerous opticians, pharmacists and dentists.
+A health centre on Thomas Savin Road contains the Oswestry Minor Injuries Unit, Cambrian Medical Centre and a range of services run by Shropshire Community Health NHS Trust.
+There are three other GP surgeries within the town, and numerous opticians, pharmacists and dentists.